-The roles and responsibilities of each Committee are set out in formal written mandates, the full texts of which can be found at www.alarisroyalty.com/investors/governance.
+The roles and responsibilities of each Committee are set out in formal written mandates, the full texts of which can be found at www.alarisroyalty.com under the "Investors" section, subsection "Corporate Governance".

 The Board has two Committees: Audit Committee and CG Committee.
 Both of the Committees are composed entirely of "independent" directors.
 The roles and responsibilities of each Committee are set out in formal written mandates, the full texts of which can be found on our website.
 These mandates are reviewed annually to reflect best practices as well as applicable regulatory requirements.